m1dnight/exbin/README.md

 ## JSON API

 There is a JSON API available.
 If your install has an API key set (the `API_KEY` environment variable), it is required to post through the API.
 If it is not set, the API can be freely used.
+The payload of the API is JSON, and expects at least the content of the snippet.

 An example request for a snippet without authentication looks like this.